jonhusson/githelp/recipes.md

 ## Recipes for Working with Git/GitHub

-### Making a new GitHub repository
+### Making a new GitHub repository.

 Make a new repository in GitHub.
-Navigate to root of directory to be stored on GitHub in Terminal.
+On your local machine, navigate to root of directory to be stored on GitHub in Terminal.
 Type:

 ````
 git init